themanaworld/policies/policies/privacy-policy.md

 contributing to a The Mana World repository, you may be asked for the nickname and/or real name for attribution.
 This attribution will be added to the git history and cannot be removed.
-Rectification may be possible via the mailmap file, however, different git implementations may ignore this file.
+Rectification may be possible via the mailmap file, however, different git implementations may ignore this file, in which case the data cannot be rectified either.

 Therefore, please be mindful on how you want to be attributed for git contributions as it is a mostly irreversible process.